Did you know the Disability Tax Credit (DTC) can help you access more than just the Registered Disability Savings Plan (RDSP)?

 In addition to the benefits outlined above, it is anticipated that the DTC will play a critical role in determining eligibility for the proposed Canada Disability Benefit.
 Now, more than ever, it is important to ensure that everyone who is eligible can access the DTC.

 Plan Institute and our partners in the Access RDSP program, Disability Alliance BC (DABC) and the BC Aboriginal Network on Disability Society (BCANDS), can provide support to help people access the DTC and the RDSP.
-For assistance, email Access RDSP at info@rdsp.com or call 1-844-311-7526.
+For assistance, call Access RDSP at 1-844-311-7526 or email helpline@planinstitute.ca.

 We know that filing taxes can be complicated.
 If you are in need of support with tax filing, call Tax AID DABC at 236-417-1717, email taxaid@disabilityalliancebc.org or schedule an appointment online.
 DABC’s offices are located at #1450-605 Robson St. Vancouver BC, V6B 5J3.